When Maria Amelia Lopez reached her 95th birthday in 2007, her nephew gave her a rather unusual present: her own weblog.

 The golfing hacker

-Peter Corrigan was a sports columnist for The Observer and Independent on Sunday.
-These days he chronicles his forlorn attempts to break 100 on his blog.
-Compulsory reading for all less-gifted golfers. thegolfinghacker.com
+Peter Corrigan was a sports columnist for The Observer and Independent on Sunday, and his blog chronicles his forlorn attempts to break 100.
+Compulsory reading for all less-gifted golfers.
+The final post was in 2015. thegolfinghacker.com

 Blogging about Arsenal since 2006, following the team for more than 50 years.
 Like many club-specific bloggers, his writing contains no small amount of joy, tempered by an equal amount of hurt. goonerholic.com